loafey/master-thesis/Thesis/0. Splash/0.4. Abstract.typ

 // exclusively uses continuation passing style.
 The implementation presented in
 // this paper is compiled to x86-64.

-Functional programming has a rich and studied history.
+Functional programming has a rich and well-documented history.
 In functional programming, large problems can be described by the composition of smaller building blocks.
 Despite its benefits, functional programming has struggled to find its way into system-level programming.
-By leveraging the restrictions linear types impose, functional programming languages can be applied to system-level programming without sacrificing performance.
+By leveraging the guarantees linear types impose, functional programming languages can be applied to system-level programming without sacrificing performance.

 This thesis presents #ln, a system-level functional programming language that is based on a variant of linear logic.
-The purpose of #ln is as an intermediate compilation target.
+#ln is designed to be an intermediate compilation target for linear functional languages.
 We give the typing and kinding rules for #ln before describing a series of transformations to turn #ln into a language that is easily translated into assembly code.
 Additionally, we present a compilation scheme,